Skip to content

 }

-Reference collapsing does not only appear in function templates.
-Deduction of auto&&, instantiation of typedef and using aliases, and certain uses of decltype all trigger reference collapsing.
-However, universal references in function templates are the most common scenario.
+Reference collapsing doesn't only show up in function templates.
+The deduction of auto&&, the instantiation of typedef and using aliases, and some uses of decltype all trigger it.
+But the universal reference in function templates is the most common case.

-Alright, here is the important part — if you only care about how to use it!
-Once you understand universal references and reference collapsing, std::forward is quite simple.
-Its job is: when the passed argument is an rvalue, cast the parameter to an rvalue reference; when it is an lvalue, keep it as an lvalue reference.
-In essence, it is a conditional, smarter, and more powerful static_cast.
-(In a word: hey, this little thing remembers whether I passed an lvalue or an rvalue, and passes it through to somewhere else.)
+Alright, here's the important part (if you only care about how to use it).
+Once you understand universal references and reference collapsing, std::forward is straightforward.
+Its job: when the argument was an rvalue, cast the parameter to an rvalue reference; when it was an lvalue, leave the lvalue reference alone.
+It's essentially a conditional, smarter static_cast.
+(In one sentence, hey, this little thing remembers whether you passed an lvalue or an rvalue and passes it through unchanged.)

-We can implement a simplified version ourselves to understand the principle:
+We can roll our own simplified version to understand how it works:

 cpp